namruf32/namruf32.github.io/_posts/2023-05-01-demo_website.md

 - This site is a demo for the LCIA utilizing the Jekyll framework.
 - The members only pages are static encrypted
+- Remaining tasks:
-- Remaining task integrate a PayPal shopping cart
+  - Integrate a PayPal for member fees and advertising shopping cart
+  - Integrate Google, or alternative calendar